 1 to 10 tapes - this isn't a whole lot of tapes to transfer and buying video equipment to transfer this amount of tapes probably isn't cost effective.
 Although it's entirely possible to use your existing VCR to transfer these few tapes to digital, you're probably better served paying to have you tapes professionally transferred.
 Many companies can transfer your tapes using top-quality VCRs, time base correctors and video processors.
 Tape colors are corrected, stabilized and improved, You'll receive the quality that $1000 plus equipment would provide for less than $25 a tape!

 11 to 50 tapes - if you're transferring under 50 tapes, you can save some money by using a Semi-Professional VCR that has S-Video outputs and Hi-Fi sound.
 These range in price from $90 to $190, depending on the features.
 VCRs with S-Video outputs often feature auto-video calibrations along with basic picture controls that allows you to sharpen the VHS image.
-S-VHS video output is important, since it gives slightly sharper video compared to regular composite video connectors (RCA) The JVC SR-V5901 is an excellent S-Video VCR in this price range.
+S-VHS video output is important, since it gives slightly sharper video compared to regular composite video connectors (RCA).

 51 to 100 tapes - with this amount of tapes, you should opt for a VCR that has a built-in TBC (time base corrector) There's several JVC models that offer this option, as well as enhancements that allow for sharpening of softening the image.
 Most of the JVC TBC machines are in the $300-$350 price range, and will serve you well.